pieberrykinnie/second-year-guide/2-required-courses.md

 ---

-## 💡 Final Advice for Computer Science Honours or Major

 - ✅ **Start with COMP 2140**: It unlocks most Year 2 courses.
 - ✅ Take **MATH 1240** before or with COMP 2080/2280.
 - 📈 **Prioritize GPA** over speed; retaking courses delays graduation more than going slow.